aiplaybookin/MLOps/02 Cookiecutter-PyTorch Lightning and COG/02B COG/README.md

 Makes very easy to ship ML/DL models to production **by making Dockerfile effortlessly**

+cog run actually calls docker run (syntax similar to docker)

+1️⃣ Current volume will be mounted automatically to running conatiner

+2️⃣ If you specified use cuda or use gpus =true, these gpus are passed to running container

+✨ Best Part of COG:  No more CUDA hell.
+Cog knows which CUDA/cuDNN/PyTorch/Tensorflow/Python combos are compatible and will set it all up correctly for you.

 Assuming we have docker ( and Im using gitpod here) Install
 ```